Aer Lingus Regional

-Aer Lingus Regional is an Aer Lingus brand which has been used for commuter and regional flights.
-Aer Lingus Regional scheduled passenger services operate primarily from Ireland to the United Kingdom, France, and the Channel Islands, and also from Belfast, Northern Ireland.
-Services were operated by Stobart Air until the company informed Aer Lingus in June 2021 that it would no longer be in a position to operate the franchise.
-The contract for the franchise was then awarded to Emerald Airlines and services have sinced resumed in early 2022.
+Aer Lingus Regional is an Aer Lingus brand which is used for commuter and regional flights.
+Aer Lingus Regional scheduled passenger services operate primarily from Ireland to the United Kingdom, France, and the Channel Islands, along with services from Belfast, Northern Ireland to the places mentioned.
+Services were operated by Aer Arann and then its successor Stobart Air until the latter's closure in June 2021.
+The contract for the franchise was then awarded to Emerald Airlines and services resumed on February 26, 2022.

 History

-Foundation
+Foundation with Aer Arann

 The possibility of the brand, and associated operating arrangement were first announced on 6 January 2010, when Aer Lingus hinted to the media that it was interested in expanding its UK services with the help of what was then Aer Arann.
 It was also mentioned as solely a Cork expansion with no mention of Dublin, with Aer Lingus saying bulk seats would be bought on Aer Arann planes without an actual financial take-over.

 On 26 January 2010, it was confirmed that Aer Lingus and Aer Arann would launch a new franchise agreement.
 On that same date, new routes from Dublin to Doncaster-Sheffield and Durham Tees Valley were announced by Aer Lingus Regional, in addition to a new route from Cork to Glasgow.
 It was also decided that previous Aer Arann routes to Cork would all be transferred to Aer Lingus Regional.
 Aer Arann services to Blackpool and Cardiff from Dublin would be transferred to Aer Lingus Regional also.

-Operational approach

 Though Aer Arann and Aer Lingus founded Aer Lingus Regional together, Aer Arann operated all flights and managed those flights with Aer Arann flight crew on board.
 All aircraft were painted in Aer Lingus Regional livery, and both airlines anticipated new routes being announced as the new venture between the two airlines grew.

-Growth

-On 14 March 2012, Aer Arann confirmed that it would streamline all of its own branded services into Aer Lingus Regional, from 25 March 2012.
-Routes that transferred to Aer Lingus Regional following this included ones from Dublin to the Isle of Man and Kerry, Waterford to London-Luton, London-Southend and Manchester.
+In March 2012, Aer Arann streamlined its own-branded services into Aer Lingus Regional, transferring to Aer Lingus Regional routes from Dublin to the Isle of Man and Kerry, Waterford to London-Luton, London-Southend and Manchester.
 The airline later suspended all services from Waterford.

-On 11 July 2012, Aer Arann announced that it intended to purchase 8 ATR 72-600 aircraft to help replace and expand its operations.
-The first of these aircraft were delivered in late April 2013.
+In 2012, Aer Arann announced that it intended to purchase eight ATR 72-600 aircraft to help replace and expand its operations.
+The first of these aircraft were delivered in late April 2013 and the remainder expected through 2024.